dolphjs/docs/content/cli/overview.md

 ### Basic Workflow

-After Installation, to ensure that the process was successful, you can run the **--help** command which is expected to return a list of commands and what they do.
+After installation, you can verify the process was successful by running the **--help** command.
+This command should return a list of available commands and their descriptions.

 ```typescript
 $ dolph --help